vlang/v/doc/docs.md

 You can sort on column 3 (average time per function) using:
 `sort -n -k3 profile.txt|tail`

-You can also use stop watches to measure just portions of your code explicitly:
+You can also use stopwatches to measure just portions of your code explicitly:
 ```v
 import time
 fn main(){